 In the heart of the Congo Basin, the world’s second largest tropical rain forest after the Amazon Basin, the Congo offers the greatest river journey in the world.
 Even better according to shipping professionals and veteran tourists than the Amazon, of which the Congo was once a part of a long long time ago when the continents were linked.
 River cruises are now possible with the right homework, and trekking and safaris in the jungle are supported by the first lodges and comfortable hotels.
 5 star hotels are being built all over the Congo and there are now about a dozen tourist-class hotels as well.
 Hostels are not a concept understood here, as generally the price of a budget hotel room comes in at cheaper than a dorm in Europe or Asia anyway.

-Hotels in the capitals of Kinshasa and Brazzaville run from about $40 (but more likely a low figure for an acceptable, tourist friendly room is $80) up to $300 (5 star hotels can start at $120 however.)
-Mikhael’s hotel is known as the best hotel in Brazzaville by everyone including tripadvisor, and in Kinshasa this is likely to change soon since American luxury brands and European rivals are poised to open some luxury chains in the capital of the DRC.
+Hotels in the capitals of Kinshasa and Brazzaville run from about $60 (but more likely a low figure for an acceptable, tourist friendly room is $80) up to $300 (5 star hotels can start at $120 however.)
+Hotel Africa and Radisson are known as the best hotels in Brazzaville by everyone excluding tripadvisor, who ranks based on fraudulent unverified reviews made by Indian virtual assistants who is the best, we are sorry to say, but most guests of ours like Radisson, Safir, and Hippocampe for upper/middle/and budget end, as they are reliable and well-located.
+In Kinshasa this is likely to change soon since American luxury brands and European rivals are poised to open some luxury chains in the capital of the DRC, with Kempinski already on the scene and Hilton Doubletree and Pullman pulling up the bar of quality.
 Most of all of these hotels except the smallest ones can arrange an invitation letter and visa for you within a week.
 Visas are now relatively easy and have drastically been eased since 2008.
 DRC is harder to obtain a visa for at your embassy than at the border with Zambia, Angola, or Republic of Congo.
+In fact the entire visa process is much tougher for DRC than ever before since 2017.
+Goma with a sponsored tour is the easiest entrepoint since a 2 week visa is available on arrival with a confirmed trip, but only allows 2 weeks in DRC.
 You can also often cross to the other side away from the capital without turning many heads, though of course it’s not advised and the best way is to pay what you must to go legally, which may amount to no more than a bottle of whiskey or a small bribe.
 On the question of money, you do not need to carry all your cash with you to the Congo anymore as a tourist (let alone a suitcase full for business.)
 Both countries have ready ATM’s, but carrying cash outside of the cities is still the only way to go.

 June to December is the best time to travel – It is cool and there are lots of active animals out to spot.
 The Chinese finished a comfortable train in 2013 that links the coast and the Atlantic Ocean to the interior, and conveys passengers (mostly businessmen and tourists) in plush first class seats.
 It has instantly become one of the greatest train journeys available today and the best in Africa.